Asian immigration to Australia: Indian Immigrants

-Gold rush, 1850s-1860s
+Gold rush, 1850s–1860s

 Singaporean Immigrants

 Singaporean migration to Australia began during the gold rush period, which took place in the 1850s and 1860s.
 At the time, both Singapore and Australia were British colonies, so movement between the two territories was relatively common.

 Pre-federation Chinese migration

 The gold rush period of the 1850s and 1860s saw the largest pre-federation Chinese migration to Australia, with numbers peaking around 40,000.
+In 1857 alone, around 15,000 Chinese immigrants arrived in the first half of the year.
+That same year restrictions were put on Chinese migration into Australia due to lobbying and anti-Chinese sentiment.
 These numbers were only reached again after the abolition of the White Australia policy in 1973.
 Gold was found at several places in Australia in 1851, but significant Chinese migration to join the diggers only began late in 1853.

 Origins of Chinese immigrants

-Most of the people who came to Australia for the gold rush were from Guangdong province.
+Most of the people who came to Australia for the gold rush were from Guangdong.
 The Californian Gold Rush had been known as "old gold mountain" to the Chinese of Guangdong.
 The Australian rush was known as "new gold mountain".
-Chinese immigrants to Australia left such conditions as overpopulation, the declining power of the Qing dynasty, the devastation caused by the Taiping Rebellion, and the local Canton Hakka-Punti clan wars.
-These issues impacted many parts of China, but immigrants to California and the Australian colonies came mainly from the counties most proximate to the port of Hong Kong.
+Chinese immigrants to Australia left such conditions as overpopulation, the declining power of the Qing dynasty, the devastation caused by the Taiping Rebellion, and the local Canton Hakka-Punti Clan Wars.
+These issues impacted many parts of China, but immigrants to California and the Australian Colonies came mainly from the counties most proximate to the port of Hong Kong.